-While the word teamwork does not appear in the Bible, this ancient tome contains a lot of information about working together.
+While the word teamwork does not appear in the Bible, the Word of God does contain a lot of information about working together.
 Teamwork is evident in the societal structures of marriage, family, community, and business.
-Advice for daily living, conflict management, and related issues are available in Scripture; you just have to know where to look and how to apply the Bible’s principles of teamwork to today’s business or ministry model.
+Advice for daily living, conflict management, and related issues is available in Scripture; you just have to know where to look and how to apply the Bible’s principles of teamwork to today’s business or ministry model.

 We are designed to need God and each other.
 No one has all the skills, gifts, or wisdom necessary for a successful life.
 We are exhorted to use the gifts we receive—the talents and unique bents of our created nature, as well as our spiritual gifts—to serve one another with kindness, respect, and appreciation.